Malaysia's "class war" fuels opposition election hopes

-KUALA LUMPUR Boasting a fast-growing economy and riding a $2.6 billion (1.6 billion pounds) deluge of government handouts to poorer voters, Malaysian Prime Minister Najib Razak would seem to have the recipe for electoral success on Sunday.
+KUALA LUMPUR May 3 Boasting a fast-growing economy and riding a $2.6 billion deluge of government handouts to poorer voters, Malaysian Prime Minister Najib Razak would seem to have the recipe for electoral success on Sunday.

 Instead he faces what some say is a class war between aspiring young Malays and ethnic Chinese and Indian minorities against the rich, powerful and long-ruling Malay elite.